cohenaarone/mac_osx_emacs_keybindings/README.md

 NOTES:

-We use cut:, copy:, paste: rather than deleteToMark:, selectToMark:, yank: because selectToMark only highlights; it doesn't copy.
+We use cut:, copy:, paste: for C-w, M-w, C-y rather than deleteToMark:, selectToMark:, yank: for 2 reasons:

-We thus lose the kill ring, but gain a working ~w.
-(That is, attempting to bind ~w to ( "deleteToMark:", "yank:" ) removes formatting, and repeated use of this keybinding hoses the kill ring.)
-*However*, this in turn breaks use of "...AndModifySelection:" bindings *unless* one sets the mark before commencing a new use of those bindings.
-Catch-22.
+1. It permits copy/paste or cut/paste across applications

+2. It permits an implementation of M-w that actually works consistently and correctly

-To see in xml syntax which keybindings Mac OSX has already defined for you, run the following at a terminal prompt and then open ~/mac_key_bindings.dict (: in emacs :) -
+To see in xml syntax which keybindings Mac OSX has already defined for you, run the following at a terminal prompt and then open ~/mac_key_bindings.dict -

 plutil -convert xml1 /System/Library/Frameworks/AppKit.framework/Versions/C/Resources/StandardKeyBinding.dict -o ~/mac_key_bindings.dict